 - Pre-Veterinary Medicine

-A major in Biological Sciences provides an excellent foundation for a variety of careers.
-Our students continue on for careers as medical doctors, optometrists, dentists, genetic counselors, state and federal wildlife biologists, naturalists, wildlife rehabilitators, directors of zoological parks, conservation biologists, environmental consultants, teachers, and researchers.
+Students graduate with an excellent foundation to pursue rewarding careers or gain admission into graduate and professional programs.
+Our graduates pursue many different careers including medical doctors, optometrists, dentists, physician assistants, chiropractors, genetic counselors, veterinarians, state and federal wildlife biologists, naturalists, wildlife rehabilitators, directors of zoological parks, conservation biologists, environmental consultants, teachers, and researchers.
 Students leave well-prepared to continue in graduate degree programs that require a solid background in the biological sciences.
-In fact, most professional scientists can anticipate graduate education as being essential for career advancement.
+Most professional scientists can anticipate graduate education as being essential for career advancement.

 High School Preparation

-With its many areas of emphasis, the program integrates studies in zoology, botany, and biological sciences and offers students the flexibility to customize their field of study to align course selection with educational and professional goals.
+The program integrates studies in zoology, botany, and biological sciences and offers students the flexibility to customize their field of study to align course selection with educational and professional goals.
 The program integrates broad-based biology foundation classes with specializations, such as biomedical science or conservation biology, in later years.
 With appropriate course selection, the biological sciences degree provides a broad understanding of the complex relationship between the living and nonliving world.
-Students choose a research-based course in biology that focuses on antibiotics, wild-life ecology and conservation, STEM education, or genomics.
-Students also have the option to choose an emphasis in Biomedical Science, Ecology and Conservation Science, or Environmental Science.
-Students planning to enter a health-professional program, such as medical school, should refer to the plan of study for the Biomedical Science emphasis.
+Students choose a research-based course in biology that focuses on antibiotics, wild-life ecology and conservation, STEM education, genomics, or biomedical research.
+Students have the option to choose an emphasis in Biomedical Science, Ecology and Conservation, or Environmental Sciences.
+Students planning to enter a health professional program, such as medical school, should refer to the plan of study for the Biomedical Science emphasis.
+Minors are available in Zoology and Botany with a Biological Sciences minor option for non-biology majors.

-Career opportunities are enhanced by work experiences and extra-curricular involvement.
-Part-time, science-related work experiences are available in several North Dakota State University departments, as well as at the nearby U.S. Department of Agriculture laboratories.
+Career and professional program opportunities are enhanced by work experiences and extra-curricular involvement including student organization participation, internships, volunteering, work and research experiences.
+Part-time, science-related work and research experiences are available in several North Dakota State University departments, as well as at the nearby U.S. Department of Agriculture laboratories.
 Off-campus work, such as summer employment with public agencies or private organizations, is especially valuable and has sometimes been the entry point for a first permanent position after graduation.
-NDSU offers many extra-curricular activities, including science-related organizations such as the Pre-Med Club, the Student Chapter of the Wildlife Society, the Natural Resources Management Club, and the Range Science Club.
+NDSU offers many extra-curricular activities, including student organizations suitable to diverse personal and professional interests.